prepayments/prepayments_service/README.md

 For more information refer to [Using Docker and Docker-Compose][], this page also contains information on the docker-compose sub-generator (`jhipster docker-compose`), which is able to generate docker configurations for one or several JHipster applications.

+### Build An Image behind corporate proxy

+JIB is a great plugin but it won't work well to proxy configuration.
+The following commands will work without being hindered by JIB's lookup of the project's registry in docker hub.

+    mvn clean package -Pprod jib:exportDockerContext

+The run :

+    docker build -t prepayments/prepayments-service:0.0.1-SNAPSHOT target/jib-docker-context

+You can the push to docker registry with

+     docker push prepayments/prepayments-service:0.0.1-SNAPSHOT

+Or run it locally with:

+     docker run -p 8489:8489 -td prepayments/prepayments-service:0.0.1-SNAPSHOT

 ## Continuous Integration (optional)

 To configure CI for your project, run the ci-cd sub-generator (`jhipster ci-cd`), this will let you generate configuration files for a number of Continuous Integration systems.
 Consult the [Setting up Continuous Integration][] page for more information.